-.
+This article information is inspired from our guide who just explored an alternative route to find out the future possibilities as an alternative route for Manaslu.
 In this article, we hope to share the optional route to avoid the road section and still have the same off-the-beaten experience in the Manaslu trek.
-Our company is also exploring this alternate route to ensure safety for our clients and other tourists.
+Our company just explored the alternate route that goes east side of Budigandaki river to ensure safety for our clients and other tourists.

 The Manaslu hike usually starts from Sotikhola and the day would normally end at a camp near Macchikhola.
 On Day 1, the trail passes by small towns including Lapubesi, before reaching Macchikhola.

-The hike by the river could be unsafe due to the falling rocks.
-It is also sometimes closed during the monsoon season when the tide is high and trail becomes unpassable.
+⇒The first three hours of trek from Sotikhola to Naulikhola, the trail condition is smooth through a mountain road.
+However, from Lapubesi, the old hiking trail has been removed and replaced by a hike by the Budhighandaki river. ⇒ One or two places, the hike by the river could be unsafe due to the falling rocks.
+It is also sometimes closed during the monsoon season when the tide is high and the trail becomes unpassable.
 This rocky and muddy trail by the river goes all the way to Macchikhola.
+However, it is just a pre-cousin for the safety.
+There has been no casualty or injury reported to the date.

 The following day, Day 2, trek usually starts from Macchikhola and ends in Jagat.
 On the way, trekkers would pass by small villages including Khorlabesi and Tatopani before reaching Jagat.

-From Khorlabesi, the old trail has been completely closed.
+⇒From Khorlabesi, the old trail has been completely closed.
 Instead, hikers are required to make a detour to another town uphill called Kerauja to reach Khorlabeshi.
-The detour takes roughly 3 hours compared to a one hour hike if the old trail was not closed.
+The detour takes roughly 3 hours and completely safe compared to a one hour hike if the old trail was not closed.

-From Khorlabeshi to Tatopani, again, the old trail has been completely replaced by an ongoing road construction.
+⇒From Khorlabeshi to Tatopani, again, the old trail has been completely replaced by an ongoing road construction.
 This area is also patrolled by the Nepal government army who regulates the times when trekkers are allowed to pass by.
-The army opens the trail to trekkers from 11am to 12 noon, and again at 5pm to 7am.
+The army opens the trail to trekkers from 11 am to 12 noon, and again from 5 pm to 7 am.
 Outside this timeframe, you are not allowed to pass.

-What are the challenges to trekkers of the current trail?
+What are the challenges to trekkers of the current trial?

-After the earthquake, a lot of villages are still rebuilding.
-The locals use mules or donkey to help carry some of the load so expect to share the trail with cattle as well.
-Note that there are more than 1200 mules/donkeys in the Manaslu Tsum Valley area.
+⇒During the first two days of the trek, expect a rough trail.
+Trekkers are expected to walk on the rocky and muddy road. ⇒There has been no casualty or injury has been reported to the date.
+As a pre-cousin, you need to be extra careful with falling rocks. ⇒Due to the road construction, some of the classic trails have been removed, so you are required to make a detour that could take a couple of extra hours to reach the camp. ⇒After the earthquake, a lot of villages are still rebuilding.
+The locals use mules or donkey to help carry some of the load.
+So, expect to share the trail with cattle as well.
+Note thatthere are more than 1200 mules/donkeys in the Manaslu Tsum Valley area.
 Usually, one group would consist of at least 30-40 loaded mules/donkeys at a time.

 Is there an alternative trail?